 Do you have an asset tagged with multiple metaproperty options that belong to the same metaproperty with different access restrictions?
 In certain use cases you may prefer that when users don't have all the necessary permissions for each option they can still view the asset.
 We can configure the portal in a way that having only one out of all the necessary permissions is enough to perform the corresponding action.
 In the example below the user group Only Access To Europe would then be able to view the asset.

 In the below example an asset is tagged with the Level 1 and No Restrictions options under the Access Level metaproperty.
-The Level 1 option is a hide by default metaproperty option, which in the default setup determines that nobody can see this asset unless they are added as an exception.
+The Level 1 option is a hide by default metaproperty option.
+In the default setup this would mean that nobody can see this asset unless they are added as an exception to the Level 1 option.
 The No Restrictions option is not hidden by default.
 In the default setup having access to only one of the option determines that users cannot view the asset.

 Contact your Customer Success Manager if you would like to have this non-standard setup enabled for your portal or when you would like to double check which behaviour currently applies to your portal.

 This optional configuration only applies to metaproperty options that belong to the same metaproperty.

 This optional configuration does not work when other hide by default options have specific restrictions in place.
 If in the above example the option Africa would have been hidden specifically for the Only Access To Europe user group, users still wouldn't be able to view the asset.